 Here’s another option using what you already know.

-When you have compiled a list of companies, the next step is to wait for the company to qualify under one of the financial ratios set forth in step two.
-Once they qualify on step two, measure the company against steps three through nine.
+When you have compiled a list of companies, the next step is to wait for the company to qualify under one of the financial ratios outlined in step two.
+Once they are eligible for step two, measure the company against steps three through nine.
 If the company passes those tests, buy the stock.

 It’s a lot of work to be successful, but if you love what you’re doing, it’s a lot of fun once the process is in place.
 Decide if you’re willing to do what it takes to be successful, or if you’d like someone else to do it for you.